 Here to there

-The area is separated from the hustle and bustle of the city’s core, but for those wanting to head downtown, it’s only a 10-minute walk along the river, a three-minute bike ride (grab one from Grand Rapids Bike Rental located at the new hotel), or a quick hop on the free shuttle service.
+The area is separated from the hustle and bustle of the city’s core, but for those wanting to head downtown, it’s only a 15-minute walk along the river, a five-minute bike ride (Lime bikes and scooters are available for rent in the Grand Rapids area), or a quick hop on the free shuttle service.

-The Downtown Area Shuttle, or DASH, offers four routes that connect with each other, taking you steps away from most of the city’s attractions.
-Many destinations North of downtown are on the DASH North route.
+The Downtown Area Shuttle, or DASH, offers a new and improved route, traveling in both directions, taking you either away from or closer to most of the city’s attractions.

 Bridge Street Market Building Exterior